flutter-it/docs/docs/documentation/watch_it/watch_ordering_rules.md

 **All watch function calls must occur in the SAME ORDER on every build.**

-This is the most important rule in watch_it.
+This is the most important rule in `watch_it`.
 Violating it will cause errors or unexpected behavior.

 ## Why Does Order Matter?

-watch_it uses a global state mechanism similar to React Hooks.
+`watch_it` uses a global state mechanism similar to React Hooks.
 Each watch call is assigned an index based on its position in the build sequence.
-When the widget rebuilds, watch_it expects to find the same watches in the same order.
+When the widget rebuilds, `watch_it` expects to find the same watches in the same order.

 **What happens if order changes:**
 - ❌ Runtime errors